 He Frequented Brothels

 Franklin publicly promoted a life of upstanding morality and virtues, as seen in his Poor Richard’s Almanack.
 In his autobiography, he described 13 virtues every decent man should live by, noting that men should "rarely use venery but for health or offspring, never to dullness, weakness, or the injury of your own or another’s peace or reputation."
 Privately, he did no such thing.
-When Franklin first moved to London in 1724, he was a regular at the city’s brothels.
+When Franklin first moved to London in 1724, he was a regular at the city’s parlors.
 This was a habit that he kept up into the later years of his life.
 At night, he would always be seen at a pub in the company of women.

 "In his morning litany he could pray to be kept from lasciviousness, but when night came lust might come with it," wrote biographer Carl Van Doren.
 "He went to women hungrily, secretly and briefly."